BenderV/autochat/README.md

 # AutoChat

-AutoChat is an assistant library, that supports OpenAI/Anthropic, to simplify the process of creating interactive agents.
+AutoChat is an assistant library, to make it easy to create interactive agents.
+It supports OpenAI/Anthropic and can run on top of any other LLM.

 - **Autochat Class**: Conversation wrapper to store instruction, context and messages histories.
 - **Message Class**: Message wrapper to handle format/parsing automatically.